sudhacheran/lignin-structure-generator/README.md

 ### Configuring structural features for Lignin generator
 project-config.yaml

-[x] Degree of polymerization(dp): Configure either single DP (or min & max dp for generating structures in a range of DP).
+-- Degree of polymerization(dp): Configure either single DP (or min & max dp for generating structures in a range of DP).

 dp: 0

 (or)

-min_dp: 3
+min_dp: 3<br>
 max_dp: 25

 [x] Bond proportion: Experimental observation from NMR or other analysis results (Add in the percentage (%) values)

 bondconfig:
   BO4: 61
   BB: 12
   B5: 3